 In the IP Installer software, double-click on that camera's entry in the chart on the left to open the camera's individual browser interface.
-For best results, use Internet Explorer.

 You can access the Wirepath IP camera's menu using the default user name and password admin.